joshuarowley42/BigBox-Dual-Marlin/README.md

 __This is the BigBox maintained version of Marlin__

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />
+ Additional documentation about the BigBox can be found on [our wiki](http://wiki.e3d-online.com/wiki/BigBox_Build_Manual).
- Additional documentation can be found in [our wiki](https://github.com/MarlinFirmware/Marlin/wiki/Main-Page).
+ Additional documentation about marlin can be found on the [marlin wiki](https://github.com/MarlinFirmware/Marlin/wiki/Main-Page).

 ## Release Candidate -- Marlin 1.1.0-RC3 - 01 December 2015